-FIRST: The amended and restated Certificate of Incorporation, as currently in effect, is hereby amended by deleting Article IV.
-A. and inserting the following in lieu thereof such that Article IV.
+FIRST: The amended and restated Certificate of Incorporation, as amended on May 17, 2018 and as currently in effect, is hereby amended by deleting Article IV.A. and inserting the following in lieu thereof such that Article IV.
 A. shall read in its entirety as follows: